-The Autism Services Research Group seeks to investigate many diverse questions that impact persons with autism and their families in the Lexington area as well as the state of Kentucky, regionally, and across the country.
+The Autism Services Research Group seeks to investigate many diverse questions that impact persons with autism and their families in the Indiana and Kentucky area as well as the state of Kentucky, regionally, and across the country.
 Much of our efforts center on testing the effectiveness of the COMPASS intervention model that was created by Dr. Lisa Ruble and Nancy Dalrymple.
 The COMPASS Consultation Manual is for education consultants and professionals nationwide.

 Presentations & Publications